gazebosim/gz-physics/Migration.md

 1. The `ignition` namespace is deprecated and will be removed in future versions.
 Use `gz` instead.

+1. Header files under `ignition/...` are deprecated and will be removed in future versions.
+   Use `gz/...` instead.

 ## Ignition Physics 4.X to 5.X

 ### Modifications